-China and USA are having major vinyl ester resin producing capacities across the globe.
+China and USA contribute to the major vinyl ester resin producing capacities across the globe.
 Further, more capacities are expected to be commissioned in Asia Pacific region to meet the ongoing demand across the globe.
 AOC, INEOS Composites, Swancor Holding, Showa Denko are leading global supplier of vinyl ester resin with broad range of product portfolio.
-Some of the major players are focusing on expanding their existing capacities and further focusing on merger & acquisition to grab the significantsurge players
+Some of the major players are focusing on expanding their existing capacities and further focusing on merger & acquisition to grab the substantial share in the market to conquer pouring in demand.
+Such as, in 2019, INEOS, one of the leading players have completed the acquisition of composite business of Ashland Composites.